cypress-io/cypress-documentation/source/guides/guides/network-requests.md

 # Requests

 Cypress automatically indicates when an XHR request happens in your application.
 These are always logged in the Command Log (regardless of whether it's stubbed).
 Cypress indicates when a request has started and when it is finished.
-Additionally, Cypress takes a snapshot of the DOM at the moment the request is made and another snapshot at the moment the response returns.
+Additionally, Cypress takes a snapshot of the DOM at the Moment.js the request is made and another snapshot at the Moment.js the response returns.

 {% imgTag /img/guides/network-requests/snapshot-of-request-command.gif "Snapshot of request and response" %}